codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 ````

 ### Launch Kafka on one machine
-Now to launch kafka let's copy the server.properties from here to your KAFKA_PATH/config folder.
-You need to update
+Now to launch kafka let's copy the server.properties from [here](configurations/server.properties) to your
-below property with your machine values.
+<KAFKA_PATH>/config folder.
+You need to update below property with your machine values:
 * advertised.listeners=PLAINTEXT://<YOUR_IP>:9092
 * log.dirs=<PATH_OF_KAFKA_DATA_DIR_YOU_CREATED>
 * zookeeper.connect=<YOUR_ZOOKEEPER_CLUSTER>